 INSAP returned to Italy in October 2009.
 The sixth meeting was hosted by the University of Padua and held in Venice on the Grand Canal at the Istituto Veneto di Scienze, Lettere ed Arti.

 Bath Royal Literary and Scientific Institute

-INSAP VIII will be held at the American Museum of Natural History in New York City in July 2013.
-Information about the confernece may be found at the conference website.
+INSAP VIII was held at the American Museum of Natural History in New York City in July 2013.

 We are, of course, open to suggestions for locations and dates of future meetings.